davisvideochallenge/davis-matlab/README.md

 Code Usage
 -----------------
+- The script `demo_eval_multiple.m` contains a demo of how annotations and results are stored in the case of multiple objects.
 - The script `demo_sweep.m` contains a demo of how the dataset images and annotations are read (all functions in `db_util`).
 - The script `measures/eval_result.m` runs the evaluation for the selected measures